tinatae/honeybeegraph/README.md

 Next data drop (2019 data) slated for August of 2020.

 #### Functionalities:
-* Dropdown data filter
+* Data filter
-* Date UI Slider
+* UI Slider
-* Tooltip data & legend color coordination
+* Graph tooltip & legend

 #### Sample Code:
   ##### Data Container
   ##### Overall, the only notable code was the D3 syntax.
-That said, React was double-rendering our static graph when we had data-handling in the same container, so the issue was solved by separating data logic into its own container & passing it in as props to the D3 graph when it was fully ready to be mapped.
+That said, React was double-rendering our static graph when we had data-handling & graph-rendering in the same container.
+The issue was resolved by separating the two & passing the data in as props to the graph when it was ready to be mapped.

     dataSetCreator(data) {
         let workingData;